 All of our patients are initially assessed by a Chiropractor who is a ‘primary care practitioner’ which means that he/she is specifically trained to provide first-contact for a patient with an undiagnosed health concern.
 The chiropractor can then determine which treatment will be most suitable and effective.

 Yes.
 We are recognised by most insurance companies including AXA PPP and Bupa.
 If you are not sure whether or not you are covered call and speak to one of our friendly team.

 Will I be required to remove my clothing at my appointment?

 No, not if you would prefer not to.

-Generally we do ask that patients remove their outer clothing and wear a gown and shorts for the initial assessment so we can more clearly assess the whole body.
+Generally, we do ask that patients remove their outer clothing for the initial assessment so we can more clearly assess the whole body.
 However, for those who do not feel comfortable undressing we can perform an assessment with the patient clothed.
 Please mention your preference to one of our friendly staff on your initial visit.

 What should I wear for treatment?